Tech-at-DU/d3-tutorial/11-Areas/readme.md

 - `curveMonotoneX`
 - `curveCatmullRom`

 It's hard to put these into words try them out for yourself.
 Some of these will have subtle differences and this graph may not make those differences obvious.
+Others have very noticable differences.

 Try these: